A topic from the subject of Physical Chemistry in Chemistry.

 • Kinetics is the branch of chemistry that studies reaction rates.

 • The rate of a reaction is the change in concentration of a reactant or product over time.
+It is often expressed as a change in molarity per unit time (e.g., M/s).

 Main Concepts

-The main concepts of kinetics are:
+The main concepts of chemical kinetics include:

 Kinetics is an important branch of chemistry because it allows us to understand how fast reactions occur and how to control their rates.
 This knowledge is essential for the design of chemical processes, the development of new materials, and the understanding of biological systems.